-2Due to potentially confounding events after the EBA capital exercise, such as additional regulation on large, complex financial institutions, we focus on the evolution of risk-metrics primarily during the EBA capital exercise.
+2Due to potentially confounding events after the EBA capital exercise, such as additional regulation on large, complex financial institutions, we focus on the evolution of risk metrics primarily during the EBA capital exercise.
 Our robustness tests help us to validate our identifying assumption during and shortly after the capital exercise.

-3In a related study, Bouwman et al. (2018) employ the Dodd-Frank Wall Street Reform and Consumer Protection Act to identify the causal effects of regulation on banks in the U.S. (see also D'Acunto and Rossi, forthcoming, for an analysis of the regressive redistribution of mortgage originations due to financial regulation after 2011).
+3In a related study, Bouwman, Hu, and Johnson (2018) employ the Dodd-Frank Wall Street Reform and Consumer Protection Act to identify the causal effects of regulation on banks in the U.S. (see also D'Acunto and Rossi (2022), for an analysis of the regressive redistribution of mortgage originations due to financial regulation after 2011).

-4For a discussion of the potential inefficiencies of stress tests based on static risk-weighted assets instead of dynamic market-based risk measures, cf. Acharya et al. (2014).
+4For a discussion of the potential inefficiencies of stress tests based on static risk-weighted assets instead of dynamic market-based risk measures (cf. Acharya, Engle, and Pierret (2014)).

-Schäfer et al. (2016) conclude that post-crisis reforms have reduced both bailout expectations and equity returns for U.S. and European financial institutions.
-Our paper belongs at the intersection of these two strands of the literature, by focusing on how capital requirements affect measures of risk.
+institutions in response to critical events.
+They interpret these findings as the Dodd- Frank Act being effective in reducing large financial institutions' risk-taking.
+Similarly, Schäfer, Schnabel, and di Mauro (2016) conclude that postcrisis reforms have reduced both bailout expectations and equity returns for U.S. and European financial institutions.
+Our article belongs at the intersection of these 2 strands of the literature, by focusing on how capital requirements affect measures of risk.

 Nistor Mutu and Ongena (2018) analyze the impact of several different policy measures on banks' contribution and exposure to systemic risk.
 Specifically, they investigate the effects of recapitalizations, guarantees, and liquidity injections on systemic risk measures and how the effects depend on banks' risk profiles.
-Two of their findings are that recapitalization reduces the systemic risk in the short-run, while liquidity injections - especially at longer horizons - tend to elevate systemic risk.
-Berger et al. (2020), on the other hand, investigate the evolution of systemic risk for U.S. banks that participated in the Troubled Asset Relief Program (TARP).
-They find that banks that participated in the TARP program had lower systemic risk post-intervention and that larger and ex-ante safer banks drive this.
-Gehrig and Iannino (2018) compute and describe the evolution of two systemic risk measures following the introduction of the Basel accord.
-They show that measures of systemic risk did not experience a secular decline over the period for which the various versions of the Basel accord has been implemented.5
+Two of their findings are that recapitalization reduces the systemic risk in the short-run, while liquidity injections (especially at longer horizons) tend to elevate systemic risk.
+Berger, Roman, and Sedunov (2020), on the other hand, investigate the evolution of systemic risk for U.S. banks that participated in the TARP program had lower systemic risk postintervention and that larger and ex ante safer banks drive this.
+Gehrig and Iannino (2018) compute and describe the evolution of 2 systemic risk measures following the introduction of the Basel accord.
+They show that measures of systemic risk did not experience a secular decline over the period for which the various versions of the Basel accord have been implemented.5

-Our main contribution to this literature is that we are, as far as we know, the first paper to identify the causal effect of higher capital requirements on non-regulatory measures of bank risk and investigate the mechanisms through which banks' adjustment to higher capital requirements can fail to decrease and even increase non-regulatory risk measures.
+Our main contribution to this literature is that we are, as far as we know, the first paper to identify the causal effect of higher capital requirements on nonregulatory measures of bank risk and investigate the mechanisms through which banks' adjustment to higher capital requirements can fail to decrease and even increase nonregulatory risk measures.
 Consistent with the descriptive evidence in Sarin and Summers (2016) and Gehrig and Iannino (2018), we show that higher capital requirements have unambiguous effects on bank risk and can even trigger an increase in some bank risk measures.
-In terms of understanding the mechanism, we show support of the main conjecture of Sarin and Summers (2016), namely that a decline in market capitalization drives the increase in risk.
+In terms of understanding the mechanism, we show support of the main conjecture of Sarin and Summers (2016), namely that a decline in market capitalization drives an increase in risk.
 Moreover, we show evidence that a reduction in bank profitability drives this decline in market capitalization.
-Given that a reduction in risk is the key objective for policymakers considering higher
+Given that a reduction in risk is the key objective for policymakers considering higher capital requirements, our findings have important implications for policy.
+Specifically, they suggest that the overall effectiveness of higher capital requirements is much less clear than what is the case when only considering regulatory risk measures.6 In Section VI, we discuss different strategies for improving bank solvency in light of our findings.